TETRA326/CLI-GPT/README.md

 ## Change Tone and Writing Style
 Run `gpt-tone` to edit the Tone of voice and the Writing Style of ChatGPT.
 To reset it to defaults, choose `1` for both options.

-*Hint:* Try choosing #23.
+*Tip:* Try choosing #23.
 You can ask it almost anything.

 ## Uninstall
 Follow these 3 commands: